Morgan279/tikv-website/content/docs/5.1/reference/faq.md

 You can scale out TiKV as your business grows.
 To increase the capacity of TiKV, you only need to add more machines.
 TiKV can run across physical, virtual, container, and cloud environments.

-Placement Driver ([PD](https://github.com/pingcap/pd)) periodically checks replication constraints and balances the load, and automatically handles data movement.
+Placement Driver ([PD](https://github.com/pingcap/pd)) periodically checks replication constraints, balances the load, and automatically handles data movement.
 Therefore, when PD notices that the load is too high, it rebalances data.

 ## How is TiKV highly available?